 NoGood | @nogood.io

 What makes NoGood’s TikTok stand out from the competition is that we don’t just talk the talk, our experts walk the walk.
 Our TikTok page is filled with educational content, breakdowns of brand strategies, best content creation practices, corporate humor, office antics, and more.
-By building our own TikTok community of over 100K strong, we use our page not only to educate but provide examples of what we can do for your brand.
+By building our own TikTok community of over 100K strong, we use our page to not only educate but also provide examples of what we can do for your brand.

 Jones Road Beauty | @jonesroadbeauty

 Beauty brand Jones Road Beauty, founded by the makeup artist Bobbi Brown, aims to create clean makeup products for every skin type and tone.
-Competing in an oversaturated beauty market already on TikTok, Jones Road Beauty differentiated its page by posting videos of women over 50 sharing their insights and using their products.
+Competing in an already oversaturated beauty market on TikTok, Jones Road Beauty differentiated its page by posting videos of women over 50 sharing their insights and using their products.

-Something unique Jones Road Beauty does is partner with their founder’s account @justbobbibrown often.
-The two channels play off of each other growing both platforms simultaneously.
-Though Jones Road Beauty puts roughly $4,500 per day into their TikTok campaigns, they wouldn’t be anywhere without their organic UGC content that later gets Sparked via TikTok Ads Manager.
-Its aggressive paid and organic strategy is paying off so much that 34% of its yearly revenue comes from TikTok.
+Though Jones Road Beauty puts roughly $4,500 per day into their TikTok campaigns, they wouldn’t be anywhere without their organic UGC content that they later Spark via TikTok Ads Manager.
+Their aggressive paid and organic strategy is paying off so much that 34% of its yearly revenue comes from TikTok.

 SKIMS | @skims